techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Conference mode is enabled by default.
 If you have agents who don't meet the requirements, then conference mode must be manually disabled during Call queue configuration.

 **Call routing flow** plans help determine the most efficient routing for people calling into your organization.
 To learn how to plan your call routing flow, see [Plan your call routing flow](plan-your-call-routing-flow.md).

+## Nested Auto attendants and Call queues

+The first Auto attendant or Call queue that answers a call requires a resource account and associated licensing.
+Nested auto attendants or call queues that receive calls that have already been answered by an auto attendant or call queue do not require resource accounts.

+Nesting without resource accounts is the recommended approach.
+This method eliminates the need to create and license additional resource accounts and makes auto attendant call flows and call queue exception handling flows easier to understand and maintain.

+There may however be times when nesting with resource accounts is required.
+For example, when agents in a call queue receive a call, the information in the toast is determined by how the call arrived in the queue.
+If the call was transferred to the queue without a resource account, the agent receives the name of the call queue in the toast.
+If the call was transferred to the queue through a resource account, the agents receives the name of the resource

 ## Click-to-call restrictions